 Whatever the size of your home, you’ll want every centimetre to work as hard as possible.
-This is especially true when space is limited.
+This is especially true when space is limited where it really is about thinking big in small spaces in order to maximise your home.
 I really enjoyed helping a client renovate a tiny apartment in Dublin earlier this year.
 At just over 40 square meters, it measured less than the new minimum apartment size.
 A shoebox, some might say.
 But with a few tactical alterations and careful choice of finishes and furnishings, we created a light-filled, elegant space.
 Let’s walk first of all through the apartment as it was before we started the work.

 - OVERALL the apartment had great character, being in a red brick building designed by the late Sam Stephenson.
 Being on the second floor, it enjoyed great light.